FunkaDev/D-SMART/README.md

 - **Lecture Time Management** – View and manage time schedules effectively.
 - **Class Schedules** – Access detailed class schedules for all subjects.
 - **AI Integration** – Utilize AI-powered features to enhance learning experiences.
 - **Student & Lecturer List** – Easily access the complete list of students and lecturers.
-- **Semester Grades** – Keep track of academic performance and grades.
 - **Study Notes** – Take and manage notes for all courses efficiently.
 - **More Features** – Various tools to assist in the academic process.